fuzzylogicxx/fuzzylogic/posts/javascript-organisation-with-es6-modules.md

 mainImage.isAnchor: false
 draft: true
 ---
 It’s beneficial for any non-trivially sized JavaScript codebase to be organised into small, maintainable “modules” rather than monolithic files.
-To date, though, the ability to write JavaScript which includes other JS code on-demand (y’know, using `import` or `require`) has been confined to non-browser contexts with Node.js and web applications which include a _bundler_ that compiles ES6 `import` and `export` down to ES5 code supported by web browsers.
+To date, though, the ability to write JavaScript which includes other JS code on-demand (y’know, using `import` or `require`) has been confined to non-browser contexts with Node.js and web applications which include a _bundler_ with a transpilation step that compiles ES6 `import` and `export` down to ES5 code a web browser can work with.

 However in Spring 2017, ES6 module functionality became available _natively_ in all modern browsers.
 With `<script type="module">` an HTML page can include a script which uses `import` and `export`.
 The question of “should we use it?” is another matter; it’s complicated, with a variety of factors to consider and many competing opinions regarding best practice.